mk-fg/rst-icalendar-event-tracker/cal.rst

   For example, with 3 extra checks within 10-day interval, checks will be made after following number of days: 3, 7.7, 9.4, 10.

+  This should always be set unless --time-start in the past is used, as otherwise there will never be past events eligible for feed checks.

   :feed-check-for: 10d

   Specifies how long to check feeds after one-off events.